I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlremoveperstreamcontext.md

 <p>When it detects that a file or directory has been renamed. </p>

 <p>When a file stream is closed, the file system is responsible for ensuring that all per-stream contexts associated with that stream are removed and freed.
-To do this, the file system must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547295">FsRtlTeardownPerStreamContexts</a> on the file control block (FCB) or other stream context object for the file stream. <b>FsRtlTeardownPerStreamContexts</b> walks the FilterContexts list, removing each entry and calling its <i>FreeCallback</i> routine. </p>
+To do this, the file system must call <a href="..\ntifs\nf-ntifs-fsrtlteardownperstreamcontexts.md">FsRtlTeardownPerStreamContexts</a> on the file control block (FCB) or other stream context object for the file stream. <b>FsRtlTeardownPerStreamContexts</b> walks the FilterContexts list, removing each entry and calling its <i>FreeCallback</i> routine. </p>

 <p>Thus, a file system filter driver should not call <b>FsRtlRemovePerStreamContext</b> from within an IRP_MJ_CLOSE or IRP_MJ_PNP dispatch routine.
-Not only would such a call be unnecessary, but it might also interfere with the file system's call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547295">FsRtlTeardownPerStreamContexts</a>. </p>

-<p>To initialize a per-stream context structure, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546178">FsRtlInitPerStreamContext</a> macro. </p>

-<p>To associate an initialized per-stream context structure with a file stream, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546194">FsRtlInsertPerStreamContext</a>. </p>

-<p>To retrieve a per-stream context structure that is associated with a file stream, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546945">FsRtlLookupPerStreamContext</a>. </p>

-<p><b>FsRtlRemovePerStreamContext</b> can only be used on file systems that support filter contexts. </p>

-<p>For more information, see <a href="ifsk.tracking_per_stream_context_in_a_legacy_file_system_filter_driver">Tracking Per-Stream Context in a Legacy File System Filter Driver</a>. </p>

-<p>A file system filter driver calls <b>FsRtlRemovePerStreamContext</b> to remove its own per-stream context structure from the list of per-stream contexts associated with a file stream. </p>

-<p>This routine should only be used when a filter driver needs to discard the context information it has associated with a file stream while the stream is still open.
-For example, a filter driver might call <b>FsRtlRemovePerStreamContext</b> in the following cases: </p>

-<p>When it receives a request from a user-mode application to stop logging I/O requests on a particular volume. </p>

-<p>When it detects that a file or directory has been renamed. </p>

-<p>When a file stream is closed, the file system is responsible for ensuring that all per-stream contexts associated with that stream are removed and freed.
-To do this, the file system must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547295">FsRtlTeardownPerStreamContexts</a> on the file control block (FCB) or other stream context object for the file stream. <b>FsRtlTeardownPerStreamContexts</b> walks the FilterContexts list, removing each entry and calling its <i>FreeCallback</i> routine. </p>

-<p>Thus, a file system filter driver should not call <b>FsRtlRemovePerStreamContext</b> from within an IRP_MJ_CLOSE or IRP_MJ_PNP dispatch routine.
-Not only would such a call be unnecessary, but it might also interfere with the file system's call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547295">FsRtlTeardownPerStreamContexts</a>. </p>
+Not only would such a call be unnecessary, but it might also interfere with the file system's call to <a href="..\ntifs\nf-ntifs-fsrtlteardownperstreamcontexts.md">FsRtlTeardownPerStreamContexts</a>. </p>

-<p>To initialize a per-stream context structure, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546178">FsRtlInitPerStreamContext</a> macro. </p>
+<p>To initialize a per-stream context structure, use the <a href="..\ntifs\nf-ntifs-fsrtlinitperstreamcontext.md">FsRtlInitPerStreamContext</a> macro. </p>

-<p>To associate an initialized per-stream context structure with a file stream, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546194">FsRtlInsertPerStreamContext</a>. </p>
+<p>To associate an initialized per-stream context structure with a file stream, call <a href="..\ntifs\nf-ntifs-fsrtlinsertperstreamcontext.md">FsRtlInsertPerStreamContext</a>. </p>

-<p>To retrieve a per-stream context structure that is associated with a file stream, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546945">FsRtlLookupPerStreamContext</a>. </p>
+<p>To retrieve a per-stream context structure that is associated with a file stream, call <a href="..\ntifs\nf-ntifs-fsrtllookupperstreamcontext.md">FsRtlLookupPerStreamContext</a>. </p>

 <p><b>FsRtlRemovePerStreamContext</b> can only be used on file systems that support filter contexts. </p>